Monochrome photography: Modern techniques and uses

 Black-and-white photography is considered by some to be more subtle and interpretive, and less realistic than color photography.
 Monochrome images are not direct renditions of their subjects, but are abstractions from reality, representing colors in shades of grey.
 In computer terms, this is often called greyscale.
 Black-and-white photography is considered by some to add a more emotional touch to the subject, compared with the original colored photography.

 Monochrome images may be produced in a number of ways.
 Finding and capturing a scene having only variants of a certain hue, while difficult and uncommon in practice, will result in an image that technically qualifies as a monochrome photo.
 One can also artificially limit the range of color in a photo to those within a certain hue by using black-and-white film or paper, or by manipulating color images using computer software.

 Color images can be converted to black and white on the computer using several methods, including desaturating the existing color RGB image so that no color remains visible (which still allows color channels to be manipulated to alter tones such as darkening a blue sky), or by converting the image to a greyscale version (which eliminates the colors permanently), using software programs like Photoshop.
 After software conversion to a monochrome image, one or more hues can replace the grey tones to emulate duotones, sepia, selenium or gold toned images or cyanotype, calotype or albumen prints.

 Digital black-and-white cameras

+Although digital images captured in color can be modified with a digital black and white process, some specialized cameras photograph natively in black and white with no option for color.

+Black and white digital cameras are often designed without a Bayer filter, avoiding the demosaicing process and meaning that a camera will only capture raw luminance.
+This allows these specialized cameras to capture the full spectrum of available light.

+Some feature films, including Blonde, were shot using specialized digital video equipment designed without a Bayer filter — rather than black and white film — in order to enable longer takes.

 Leica M Monochrom is a digital camera in Leica Camera AG's rangefinder M series, and features a monochrome sensor.
 The camera was announced in May 2012.

-Fujifilm X-Pro1-M is a cheaper option compared to the Leica M Model.
-It is a digital camera with a removed color sensor to capture monochromatic photographs.
-The camera was released in March 2012.

 Phase One IQ3 100MP Achromatic is a digital medium format camera with an ISO rating exceeding up to 51,200.
 The camera was released in 2017.

+The Pentax K3 Mark III was released as a monochromatic version in 2023 to high demand.

 Monochromatic modifiers

-The use of the following modifiers can add a different aesthetic to your images without software manipulation, each used for their own unique purposes:
+The use of the following modifiers can add a different aesthetic to images without software manipulation, each for their own unique purposes: